TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Sci-Fi Diffusion** (v1.0): A Sci-Fi themed model trained on SD 1.5 with a 26K+ image dataset
     - **Seek.art MEGA** (v1.0): Seek.art MEGA is a general use 'anything' model that significantly improves on 1.5 across dozens of styles.
 Created by Coreco at seek.art
     - **Smoke Diffusion** (v1.0): This is the fine-tuned Stable Diffusion model trained on images of smoke
+    - **Sonic Diffusion** (v2): SonicDiffusionV2.ckpt was trained on AnythingV3 for 200 epochs of 203 hand captioned Sonic images from various artists
     - **Spider-Verse Diffusion** (v1): Based on the Into the Spider-Verse movie's animation style
     - **Squishmallow Diffusion** (v1): Squishmallows
     - **Supermarionation** (v2.0): This is a fine-tuned Stable Diffusion model (based on v1.5) trained on screenshots from Gerry Anderson Supermarionation stop motion animation movie, basically from Thunderbirds tv series